yasinjam/Ubuntu-Grdp/README.md

 5. Click on Run WorkFlow

-6. There instead of null replace it with the whole code that you just coppied
+6. Replace " paste your code here " with the whole code that you just coppied

 7. Now just Run the WorkFlow